symfony/symfony-docs/reference/configuration/framework.rst

 otherwise

 This option can be used to disable CSRF protection on *all* forms.
-But you can also :ref:`disable CSRF protection on individual forms <form-disable-csrf>`.
+But you can also :ref:`disable CSRF protection on individual forms <form-csrf-customization>`.

 If you're using forms, but want to avoid starting your session (e.g. using forms in an API-only website), ``csrf_protection`` will need to be set to